Pampas: Climates

 Winters are generally mild, but cold waves often occur.
 Typical temperatures range from 12 to 19 C during the day, and from 1 to 6 C at night.
 With strong northerly winds, days of over 25 C can be recorded almost everywhere, and during cold waves, high temperatures can be only 6 C. Frost occurs everywhere in the Pampas, but it is much more frequent in the southwest than around the Parana and Uruguay Rivers.
 Temperatures under −5 C can occur everywhere, but values of −10 C or lower are confined to the south and west.
 Snow almost never falls in the northernmost third and is rare and light elsewhere, except for exceptional events in which depths have reached 30 cm.
 Springs are very variable; it is warmer than fall in most areas (especially in the west) but significantly colder along the Atlantic.
 Violent storms are more common as well as wide temperature variations: days of 35 C can give way to nights of under 5 C or even frost, all within only a few days.

-Precipitation ranges from 1400 mm in the northeast to about 400 mm or less in the southern and western edges.
+Yearly precipitation ranges from 1400 mm in the northeast to about 400 mm or less in the southern and western edges.
 It is highly seasonal in the West, with some places recording averages of 120 mm monthly in the summer, and only 20 mm monthly in the winter.
 The eastern areas have small peaks in the fall and the spring, with relatively rainy summers and winters that are only slightly drier.
 However, where summer rain falls as short, heavy storms, winter rain falls mostly as cold drizzle, and so the amount of rainy days is fairly constant.
 Very intense thunderstorms are common in the spring and summer, and it has among the most frequent lightning and highest convective cloud tops in the world.
 The severe thunderstorms produce intense hailstorms, both floods and flash floods, and the most consistently active tornado region outside the central and southeastern US.